Tacoma Aroma Flavor is grateful to its many partners who’ve offered support, advice, and encouragement. We couldn’t do this without you!

 Elisa Marzano | Marzano Italian Restaurant

 Located in the heart of downtown, Stocklist Goods & Gifts works hard to bring you the best Tacoma has to offer!
-At Stocklist and The Goods at the Museum (their sister shop, located across Pacific Avenue at the Washington State History Museum) you’ll find fabulous gifts, souvenirs for folks near and far, beautiful jewelry, and fantastic customer service.
+You’ll find fabulous gifts, souvenirs for folks near and far, beautiful jewelry, and fantastic customer service.
+Stocklist promises to provide a well-curated gift-shopping experience, to show you things you have not seen before, and to wrap it all up in a beautiful package.
+Stock up!

-Paper Luxe is a mother-daughter team that adores unique greeting cards, gifts for your loved ones (and yourself!), and party décor—including balloons and custom printing options—that you can order online or in person.
-In addition to the constant influx of fresh, fun items, Paper Luxe offers creative classes and pop-ups at their Fircrest shop.
-(Check out their sister store next door, The Curious Bear Toy & Book Shop.)
+Paper Luxe is a mother-daughter team that adores unique greeting cards, gifts for your loved ones (and yourself!), and party décor—including balloons and custom printing options – that you can order online or in person.
+In addition to the constant influx of fresh, fun items, Paper Luxe offers creative classes and pop-ups at their Fircrest and Gig Harbor shops.
+(Check out their sister stores in Fircrest: The Crest Home and The Curious Bear Toy & Book Shop.)

 Nestled among a community of shops and eateries at historic Freighthouse Square, you’ll find a treasure trove of gifts and goodies at Adorned Abode.
 Whether you’re waiting for the Sounder or wandering with friends, you’ll be inspired by the array of travel-related gifts; fun zodiac-themed items; gourmet chocolate, candles & incense, soaps & essential oils; jewelry, houseplants, greeting cards, and more!